 Frequently Asked Questions

-Sapling AI claims 97% accuracy on its website, and a meta-analysis of 13 peer-reviewed studies ranked it third overall with 97% accuracy (behind Originality.ai and Turnitin).
+Sapling AI claims 97% accuracy on its website.
 However, a peer-reviewed study published in Instars: A Journal of Student Research (May 2025) found that while Sapling detected AI-generated text with 100% accuracy, it struggled badly with human-written text.
 Only 10% of human samples avoided a false positive, meaning 90% of legitimate human writing got flagged as AI.
-Accuracy also drops roughly 40% for texts under 200 words, and non-English detection falls below 70%.
+Accuracy also degrades on short passages, and the tool is markedly less reliable on non-English content.

 GPTZero is the strongest free alternative.
 Its free tier gives you 10,000 words per month with sentence-level highlighting.
 The Scribbr independent test found GPTZero correctly identified 52% of texts overall, which is below the 60% average across all 10 tools tested.
 That still beats Sapling's 90% false positive problem on human text.
-ZeroGPT is another free option with unlimited scans and no registration, though the DecEptioner study found only 73.8% accuracy with a 20.51% false positive rate.
+ZeroGPT is another free option with no registration, though independent testing found only low-to-mid 70s accuracy with a false-positive rate around 20.5%.

 No. With a 90% false positive rate on human text (Instars, May 2025), Sapling is too unreliable for academic integrity decisions.
 GPTZero's free tier is a much better option for educators, and Turnitin remains the gold standard for institutions.
 Turnitin's CPO has publicly stated they catch about 85% of AI writing with a 1-4% false positive rate.
 Making decisions about academic honesty requires a tool you can trust, and Sapling's accuracy gap is too large for anything high-stakes.

 Yes, and for many users, it's the smarter move.
 If you've been using Sapling to self-check your AI-assisted content, switching to a better detector just gives you a more accurate measurement of the problem.
 UndetectedGPT solves the problem directly by humanizing your text so it passes detection across all major tools.
-The Perkins et al. (2024) study confirmed that dedicated humanization tools reduced detector accuracy far more than the 17.4% average drop from basic paraphrasing.
+Independent research confirms that dedicated humanization tools reduce detector accuracy far more than basic paraphrasing does.

-Sapling claims to detect content from GPT-5, Claude 4.5, Gemini 2.5, Qwen3, and DeepSeek-V3.
+Sapling claims to detect content from ChatGPT, Claude, Gemini, and other major models.
 It catches raw, unmodified AI text reasonably well (100% in the Instars study).
 The problem isn't detecting obvious AI output.
 It's that Sapling also flags most human writing as AI.
-And when AI-generated content gets processed through a humanizer, Sapling's accuracy dropped to 0-31% across six tests in one independent review.
+And when AI-generated content is run through a humanizer, Sapling's accuracy collapses in independent testing.
 The Sadasivan et al. (2023) study demonstrated theoretically that as language models improve, even the best possible detector approaches random-chance performance.

 Yes, extensively.
 The Instars peer-reviewed study (May 2025) found Sapling had a 90% false positive rate on human-written text.
-On Trustpilot (2.4-star rating), users call it "The King of False Positives" and report that the tool flags essentially everything as AI.
-This problem is worse for non-native English speakers: the Liang et al. (2023) Stanford study found AI detectors flag 61.22% of TOEFL essays as AI-generated.
+On Trustpilot, where the detector holds a low rating, users call it "The King of False Positives" and report that the tool flags essentially everything as AI.
+This problem is worse for non-native English speakers: Stanford researchers found AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated.
 Sapling's reliance on perplexity-based detection makes it particularly vulnerable to this bias.

 GPTZero is significantly more accurate.
 GPTZero scored 52% on the Scribbr independent test, while Sapling has a documented 90% false positive rate on human text (Instars, May 2025).
 GPTZero also offers sentence-level analysis, batch scanning, and API access on paid plans.
 Its free tier (10,000 words/month) is far more generous than Sapling's 2,000-character limit.
 GPTZero has its own issues (the Weber-Wulff et al. 2023 study found it had the highest false positive rate among 14 tools), but it's still a clear upgrade from Sapling.

 Poorly.
 In independent testing, when AI-generated content was processed through a humanization tool, Sapling's detection accuracy dropped to 0-31% across six tests.
-The Perkins et al. (2024) study found that simple adversarial techniques reduced overall detector accuracy by 17.4% on average, and dedicated humanizers pushed bypass rates much higher.
+The Perkins et al. (2024) study found that simple adversarial techniques cut overall detector accuracy from 39.5% to 17.4% on average, and dedicated humanizers pushed bypass rates much higher.
 Sapling's detection was built for raw, unmodified AI text.
 Once content has been edited, paraphrased, or humanized, it becomes effectively useless.

 Like all perplexity-based detectors, Sapling is susceptible to ESL bias.
-The Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of TOEFL essays written by non-native English speakers as AI-generated, with 19.78% unanimously misclassified by all 7 detectors tested.
-Sapling's non-English detection accuracy drops below 70%.
-This bias has contributed to over 20 universities (including Vanderbilt, Yale, Northwestern, and Michigan State) disabling or restricting AI detection tools.
+The Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of TOEFL essays written by non-native English speakers as AI-generated, with 19.78% unanimously misclassified by all seven detectors tested.
+Sapling is markedly less reliable on non-English text.
+This bias has contributed to dozens of universities (including Vanderbilt and Northwestern) disabling or restricting AI detection tools.

 For most individual users, no. GPTZero's free tier and ZeroGPT's unlimited free scans handle casual AI detection adequately (with caveats about accuracy).
-Premium detectors like Originality.ai ($14.95/month) or Winston AI ($18/month) justify their cost for organizations needing higher accuracy and bulk scanning.
-The Weber-Wulff et al. (2023) study tested 14 detection tools and found all scored below 80% accuracy.
-If you're on the other side of the equation (trying to make your content pass detection), a humanizer like UndetectedGPT (free tier available, paid plans from $19.99/month) with a 96% bypass rate is a better investment than another detector.
+Premium detectors like Originality.ai or Winston AI justify their cost for organizations needing higher accuracy and bulk scanning.
+Independent benchmarks continue to show that no detector reliably clears 80% accuracy under real-world conditions.
+If you're on the other side of the equation (trying to make your content pass detection), a humanizer like UndetectedGPT (free tier available, paid plans from $19.99/month) with a 96.2% bypass rate is a better investment than another detector.